chadsec1/decoyim/THREAT_MODEL.md

 # Threat Model

 This is a living document.
-The goal is to describe the kinds of threats that CoyIM will protect against, and which ones it will not.
+The goal is to describe the kinds of threats that DecoyIM will protect against, and which ones it will not.
 This initial version is fairly bare.
 We hope to expand it in the future.
 This is certainly not exhaustive yet.
-It is important to point out that this Threat Model is for the CoyIM software.
+It is important to point out that this Threat Model is for the DecoyIM software.
 It is _not_ a threat model for XMPP, nor for TLS, Tor or OTR, although we sometimes reference these issues in this document.

 ## Assets

-The assets are the things that CoyIM tries to protect.
+The assets are the things that DecoyIM tries to protect.
 In this threat model, encryption keys and passwords are _not_ assets.
 They do not have any intrinsic value - instead, they are only as valuable as what they are actually protecting.

 - The contact list